 4. Popular destinations

 If you’re looking for non-stop flights to the East Coast or international destinations, Sea-Tac is still your only choice.
 Paine Field only offers departures to airports in the Western states.
 But among its nine destination cities are four of Sea-Tac’s five most popular U.S. destinations.
 Alaska Airlines will run flights from Paine Field to Las Vegas, Los Angeles, Orange County, Phoenix, Portland, San Diego, San Francisco and San Jose.
 United will fly non-stop to Denver and San Francisco.
 For all of these cities, many of which are connecting points for reaching destinations further afield, both Sea-Tac and Paine Field offer multiple flights each day.

 5. Traffic and parking

 Next to getting through security, traffic and parking are probably the biggest pain point in flying.
 Whether getting to Paine Field will be easier than getting to Sea-Tac will depend on where you live.
-The FAA’s environmental assessment found that the new traffic to Paine Field would not significantly alter existing traffic conditions.
-So if Everett is easier — or equally easy — to reach than Sea-Tac is for you now, Paine Field may save you a chunk of travel time.
+The FAA’s environmental assessment found that increased traffic to Paine Field would not significantly alter existing traffic conditions.
+So, if Everett is easier — or equally easy — to reach than Sea-Tac is for you now, Paine Field may save you a chunk of travel time.